liru0126/SDP-GAN/README.md

 * `train` is the target style image;
 * `pair` is the target style image and corresponding blur image.

-The following shows an example of these four folders:
+We provide an example of these four folders:

 ![image](./figs/dataset.png)